philips-software/python_guardrails/README.md

 Guardrails for python projects
 =============================

-What is the project intented to solve?
+What is the project intended to solve?
 -------------------------------------
 Project will help to consolidate clean coding practices at the developers desk by a single call which consolidates (linting, copy paste detection, Dead code, Test coverage, Cyclomatic complexity, Mutation testing)

 Technology stack
 ---------------